What Plants Repel Mosquitoes?

 Everyone dreams of having a stunning yard with beautiful plants that can attract colorful butterflies, pest-eating dragonflies and pretty songbirds!
-When you choose the right varieties, a garden or well-placed plantings throughout your landscape can also repel mosquitoes and other pests.
+When you choose the right varieties, a garden or well-placed plantings throughout your landscape may also repel mosquitoes and other pests.
 We will sum up a few beneficial plants that can help you with this.
 Best of all, some of them make flavorful additions to a kitchen garden.

 Basil brings a beautiful sweet smell to the area!

-Floss Flower is also known as Ageratum
+Floss flower is also known as ageratum.

 Sage typically has very soft, fuzzy leaves.

-Run to your nearest garden center to find varieties that suit your growing region best and plant some of these beneficial herbs that can help naturally protect your yard against mosquitoes while attracting butterflies and dragonflies!
+You don’t need to eliminate flowers from your garden, however!
+To keep mosquitoes from breeding in your yard, make sure any pots and containers drain well, and be sure to change or empty the water in birdbaths often, as the female mosquito needs standing water to lay her eggs.
+So run to your nearest garden center to find varieties that suit your growing region best and plant some of these beneficial herbs that can help naturally protect your yard against mosquitoes while attracting butterflies and dragonflies!

 For fuller protection, you can harness the powerful compounds in some of the plants above with a natural mosquito repellent, such as Best Bee Brothers’ effective essential-oil-based natural insect repellent spray!
 Our mosquito repellent contains the essential oils of some of these beneficial garden plants, such as lavender and peppermint, along with those that are less easy to grow, such as eucalyptus.